Applications for a number of grants, awards, prizes and scholarships administered by ANMF (Victorian Branch) and other organisations are now open.

-- postgraduate mental health nurse scholarship – applications closed and will reopen 2021
+- postgraduate mental health nurse scholarship – applications close Friday 15 January 2021

-- postgraduate AOD scholarship to undertake the Graduate Certificate of Addictive Behaviours in 2020 – applications closed (re-opening date TBC)
+- postgraduate AOD scholarship to undertake the Graduate Certificate of Addictive Behaviours in 2020 – applications closed Sunday 13 December 2020

-- Maternal and Child Health (MCH) nursing scholarship to undertake a Graduate Diploma in Child, Family and Community Nursing at either La Trobe or RMIT (administering organisations) – applications closed (re-opening date TBC)
+- Maternal and Child Health (MCH) nursing scholarship to undertake a Graduate Diploma in Child, Family and Community Nursing at either administering organisations La Trobe (applications close Sunday 20 December) or RMIT (applications closed Sunday 6 December).